Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

 in the PATH.
 In your shell script you can just call ``tinkerforge`` without any prefix.

-* Shell Version: Currently there is only one bash available on the RED Brick.
+* Shell Version: Currently there is only one bash version available on the RED Brick.
+* Start Mode: The start modes **Script File** and **Command** are available as start mode.

   * Start Mode *Script File*: Specify the script file that should be executed by bash.
   * Start Mode *Command*: Specify a command that should be executed by bash with the **-c** option.
 * Working Directory: Specify the
   `working directory <http://en.wikipedia.org/wiki/Working_directory>`__
   of your program.
 You can use a path that is relative to the